MarioFinale/AniDownloader/README.md

 ﻿# AniDownloader

+**Disclaimer:** Before using AniDownloader, please ensure you comply with local laws and regulations regarding the downloading, copying, and distribution of copyrighted material.
+This software is intended for use with content you have the rights to or that is legally available to download by your local laws.
+The creators of AniDownloader are not responsible for any legal issues arising from its misuse.

 AniDownloader is a terminal-based application for automatically managing anime series downloads, transcodes, and file organization.
 Designed to run on .NET 6, AniDownloader works on both Linux and Windows.

 ## Features